Texas Evictions 101: Legal Timelines, Landlord Rights, and How to Protect Your Investment

 Texas has one of the most landlord-friendly legal frameworks in the country — a 3-day notice period, a Justice of the Peace court system designed for speed, and no statewide rent control laws.
 But "landlord-friendly" doesn't mean "automatic."
 The Texas eviction process has specific procedural requirements at every step, and a single mistake — wrong delivery method, wrong notice period, wrong court — resets the clock and costs you weeks of additional non-payment exposure.

-This guide covers every step of the Texas eviction process, the realistic timelines by market, the mistakes that slow you down, and why the landlords who never have to use this guide are the ones who screened properly before handing over the keys.
+This guide covers every step of the Texas eviction process in 2026, the realistic timelines and costs by market, the mistakes that slow you down, and why the landlords who never have to use this guide are the ones who screened properly before handing over the keys.

 The Texas Landlord Advantage